 KEYS TO AVOIDING BACK PROBLEMS:

-- Avoid lifting after prolonged sitting or flexion activities.
+Avoid lifting after prolonged sitting or bending activities.